tarakanbg/vatsim_online/README.md

 A Ruby gem for selectively pulling, parsing and displaying Vatsim online stations data.
-Essentially it's a "Who's online" library, capable of displaying online ATC and/or pilots for given airports, areas or globally.
+Essentially it's a "Who's online" library, capable of displaying online ATC and/or pilots for given airports, areas or globally and to filter by callsign.
 Stations are returned as objects, exposing a rich set of attributes.
 Vatsim data is pulled on preset intervals and cached locally to avoid flooding the servers.